larson-group/clubb_release/Readme.txt

 - (3.3) Executing an ensemble tuning run:
 -----------------------------------------------------------------------

-NOTES AND INSTRUCTIONS FOR THE HOC ENSEMBLE TUNER
+NOTES AND INSTRUCTIONS FOR THE CLUBB ENSEMBLE TUNER
 -------------------------------------------------

 Go to the main directory (hoc_v2.2_tuner/) and follow these instructions: